a-xavier/tapes/README.md

 * ```--by_gene``` to generate a report of the gene mutation burden for each gene | _flag_
 * ```--enrichr [library]``` to generate a pathway analysis of the genes affected by pathogenic mutations | [default = GO_Biological_Process_2018]

-See [Instruction Manual](https://github.com/a-xavier/tapes/blob/master/TAPES_Manual.pdf) or the [Wiki](https://github.com/a-xavier/tapes/wiki) for the full range of options and functionalities.
+See [Instruction Manual](https://github.com/a-xavier/tapes/blob/master/TAPES_Manual.pdf) or the [Wiki](https://github.com/a-xavier/tapes/wiki) for the full range of options, functionalities and [required annotations](https://github.com/a-xavier/tapes/wiki/Necessary-Annotations).

 :warning: __Warning on VEP annotated vcf :__ VEP annotated vcf might give different results compared to ANNOVAR annotated vcf, due to the difference in interpretation of consequences.
 ANNOVAR is still the preferred annotation tool to use with TAPES.